Wittyirdab/java-api-best-practices/README.md

 There are many criteria through which an API can be characterized, six of which are introduced below, and which form the threads that we will cover in more depth throughout this refcard.

+### 1. Understandable

-* **Understandable:** How often as an engineer have you downloaded a library as a Maven dependency, and then wondered which class gets you started with using the API?
+How often as an engineer have you downloaded a library as a Maven dependency, and then wondered which class gets you started with using the API?
 An API should not be considered successful if a developer cannot intuitively understand how to use it.

+External documentation is useful and helps developers to understand the bigger picture, but ideally, it should not be needed to learn or discover an API.
+Developers should give consideration to the entry points into their API.
+Good APIs try to expose their functionality through an obvious entry point that holds the developers hand as they make use of the primary use cases enabled by the API.
+More advanced functionality can then be discovered through external documentation as necessary.

+### 2. Well-documented

-* **Well-documented:** Because we expect others to use our APIs, we should put in the effort to document it.
+Because we expect others to use our APIs, we should put in the effort to document it.
 Our focus in this refcard is on high-quality, detailed JavaDoc content.

+### 3. Consistent

-* **Consistent:** A good API should not surprise its users, and one way we can fail at this is by not being consistent.
+A good API should not surprise its users, and one way we can fail at this is by not being consistent.
+When we speak of consistency, we mean ensuring that we repeat the same concepts in our API, rather than introduce different concepts in an adhoc fashion.
+Examples include:

+* All of our methods should have the form `getXYZ()` or `xyz()`, but not both forms.
+* If there are two methods (one a conveience overload of the other, e.g. one taking `Object...` (that is, a var-args of `Object`) and the other taking `Collection<? extends Object>`), that overload should be available everywhere.

+The point here is to establish a team-wide vocabulary and 'cheat sheet' that we use to apply a veneer of consistency across our entire SDK.

+### 4. Fit for purpose

-* **Fit for purpose:** In developing an API we must ensure that we target it at the right level for the intended user.
+In developing an API we must ensure that we target it at the right level for the intended user.
+This can be thought of in two ways:

+1. Do only one thing, and do it right.
+2. Understand your user and their goals.

+A good example might be the new date / time APIs added in JDK 8.
+The target user of this API is general-purpose programmers wanting to work with dates and times.
+They are not expert in the nuances of the various calendar systems, time zones, etc, and nor are they wanting to work purely in terms of milliseconds since the epoch.
+These are both valid APIs we could have, but they do not hit the mark when the needs of the user are taken into account.
+The new date / time APIs in JDK 8 therefore strive to strike a good balance, and do so rather successfully.
+In fact, the new date / time APIs in JDK 8 derive from the [Joda Time project](http://www.joda.org/joda-time/), and so had many years to evolve before hitting the JDK repos.
+As it was working through the process to enter the JDK, some of the more advanced functionality of the library was removed or simplified, to reduce the API surface area.

+### 5. Restrained

-* **Restrained:** Creating new API can happen almost too quickly - a few taps on the keyboard - but we should remember that for every commitment, we are committing to a lifetime of support.
+Creating new API can happen almost too quickly - a few taps on the keyboard - but we should remember that for every new API, we are potentially committing to a lifetime of support.
+The actual cost of our API decisions depends a lot on our project and its community - some projects are happy to make breaking changes constantly, whereas others (such as the JDK itself) are eager to break as little as possible.
+Most projects fall in the middle ground, adopting a semantic versioning approach that carefully deprecates API before removing it in major releases only.
+Some projects even include various markers to indicate experimental, beta, or preview functionality that makes it available in releases for feedback, before a final API is locked down.

+### 6. Evolvable

-* **Evolvable:** For every API decision we make, we are potentially backing ourselves into another corner.
+For every API decision we make, we are potentially backing ourselves into another corner.
 As we make API decisions, we must take the time to view them in the wider context of the future releases of the SDK.

 These six criteria have proven to be useful when considering if an API is high quality, but there are certain to be many other criteria teams can apply to their process.
 The main aspiration a team should have after reading this refcard is to define their own criteria through which they can judge and review their API.